-Good reasons to lodge online with e-tax
+Good reasons to lodge online

-- ✓ Most refunds within 12 business days. - ✓ Save time by pre-filling some information directly into your tax return. - ✓ Built-in checks and calculators help you get it right. - ✓ Save and print at any time. - ✓ Get instant confirmation when you have lodged.
+- ✓ Choose from two secure lodgment options to suit your circumstances - ✓ Most refunds within 12 business days - ✓ Pre-filling your information saves you time - ✓ Built-in checks and calculators help you get it right - ✓ You can save and print - ✓ Get instant confirmation when you have lodged myTax is the fastest and most convenient way to lodge.
+You can lodge on your smart phone, tablet or computer - anywhere, anytime.